 This year, CUAG will offer one 12-week Art Educator position to a qualified undergraduate or graduate student.
 The Art Educator will assist with: 1) the planning, coordination and implementation of the four-week CUAG Art + Sports Camp; 2) CUAG's ongoing public programming initiatives during the summer; and 3) the development of public programming plans for the autumn.

-Candidates who specialize in or have studied Inuit art are preferred; however, CUAG is open to hiring bright and motivated non-specialists.
+Candidates who have experience with delivering innovative art-based public programming are preferred; however, CUAG is open to hiring bright and motivated non-specialists.
 Women, persons with disabilities, visible minorities, and Aboriginal peoples are encouraged to apply.